Easy DIY Fall Leaf Art On Canvas

 • staple gun to attach the fabric to wood on canvas; a staple gun is an indispensable tool

 I’ve had several large canvases in my office just waiting for a project.
 I bought them months ago at Joann on a 50% off sale.
-The DIY Challenge fall leaf art canvas project was the perfect time to use this large canvas.
+The DIY fall leaf art canvas project was the perfect time to use this large canvas.

 large canvas